wwsalmon/webtest/about.md

 layout: page
 title: About
 displayTitle: About
-descript: Hi, my name is Samson Zhang.
+description: Hi, my name is Samson Zhang.
 I'm an 11th grader at Phillips Academy.
 I love filmmaking, photography, design, and code, among other things.
 permalink: /about/
 ---

 {% include image-gen.html src='/img/about/profile3.jpg' alt='On top of Mt.
 Washburn, Yellowstone Nat.
 Park' %}

+## What I've Been Up To

+{% include positions.html %}

 ## My Story